Skip to main content

 You may also complete an online Local Studies Research Request for our Local Studies Officer to investigate.
 We allow 30 minutes per enquiry, so the more information you can provide the more accurate our search will be on your behalf.

-You are encouraged to check out our Useful Websites list, and talk to the heritage organisations of Greater Bunbury to further your research.
+For further self-guided research, you are encouraged to check out our Useful Websites list, and talk to the heritage organisations of Greater Bunbury.

 • Our Local Studies collection comprises documents relating to Council functions, and records created by our staff in the course of their duties or presented to Council or donated to our collection.
 These include minutes of Council Meetings, rate books, reports, maps, official photographs and records, oral histories, local history books and newspaper archives.